 Application to the University

 - Complete the online application.
-Ave Maria University is proud to offer free rolling admissions, thus we have no application deadline nor any application fee.
+Ave Maria University is proud to offer no application fee.

 - Request an official copy of your high school transcript be sent to AMU.